-CBD Executive Secretary, Elizabeth Maruma Mrema said; “humanity stands at a “crossroads” with regard to the legacy we wish to leave to future generations.”
+CBD Executive Secretary Elizabeth Maruma Mrema said; “humanity stands at a “crossroads” concerning the legacy we wish to leave to future generations.”

 “As nature degrades, new opportunities emerge for the spread to humans and animals of devastating diseases like this year’s coronavirus.
 The window of time available is short, but the pandemic has also demonstrated that transformative changes are possible when they must be made,” Mrs. Mrema explained.

 Executive Director of UNEP Inger Andersen joined her call, saying the world’s community must accelerate and scale-up collaboration for nature-positive outcomes by conserving, restoring, and using biodiversity fairly and sustainably.

 “If we do not, biodiversity will continue to buckle under the weight of land and sea use change, overexploitation, climate change, pollution and invasive alien species.
 This will further damage human health, economies and societies…”

 “We know what needs to be done, what works and how we can achieve good results.
 If we build on what has already been achieved, and place biodiversity at the heart of all our policies and decisions, including in COVID-19 recovery packages, we can ensure a better future for our societies and the planet,” she said.